econchick/new-coder/website/_posts/DataViz/2013-01-06-Intro-DataViz.md

 ### The Project

-The project we will create takes the sample data from the repository that you will download (a.k.a. clone) in [Part 0: Setup]( {{ get_url("Part-0-Setup-for-DataViz")}}), parse the sample data from columns and rows to a list of dictionaries, then render that data in two different graphs and in [Google Maps](http://maps.google.com).
+The project we will create takes the sample data from the repository that you will download (a.k.a. clone) in [Part 0: Setup]( {{ get_url("Part-0-Setup-for-DataViz")}}), parse the sample data from columns and rows to a list of dictionaries, then render that data in two different graphs and in [GitHub](http://gist.github.com) as a map.

 The sample data that is included is a snapshot of public crime filings from the San Francisco police.
 Once you’ve gone through this tutorial, feel free to find other data that interests you, and rework our visualization functions.